thestorefront/FastAPI/README.md

 This gem requires Oj 2.9.9 for JSONification, and Rails (>= 3.2).

-FastAPI currently supports PostegreSQL as a data layer.
+FastAPI currently supports PostgreSQL as a data layer.

 # Installation